Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Two of the most special things to do in Pienza have to do with cheese.
 More specifically, with pecorino.

 The Pecorino of Pienza is made from sheep’s milk, and it’s delicious.
 Throughout the old town, you’ll find loads of shops selling different varieties of local pecorino.
-Their taste largely depends on the pecorino’s age, and you can also buy other local products like wine or pici (handmade pasta).
+Their taste largely depends on the pecorino’s age, and you can also purchase other local products, such as wine or pici (handmade pasta).

-And yes, there’s another thing to do in Pienza that has to do with pecorino.
-However, you should plan your visit because that’s one of the rare occasions that the town is packed.
+And yes, there’s another thing to do in Pienza that involves pecorino.
+However, you should plan your visit, as it’s one of the rare occasions when the town is packed.
 That’s the Fiera del Cacio, a local festival dedicated to -what else- pecorino.
-It usually takes place in early September during a weekend.
+It typically takes place in early September, usually on a weekend.
 Apart from the folklore, you can try all sorts of this famous local cheese.

 Two fun facts about Pienza